sofoniasgd/sofoniasgd/README.md

 #### About me:
 I'm a graduate of computer engineering.
 I Love technology and electronics.

-- 🔭 I’m currently working on my portfolio project
+- 🔭 I’m currently working on my portfolio projects
 - 🌱 I’m currently learning software engineering and computer science
 - ⚡I love solving real world problems with Electronics and Software
 - 📽️ My next big focus is diving into the world of SE and Machine learning.